-While Apple’s Arm-based A-series chips have show impressive performance, it’s unknown how well they would stack up against the high-end i9 in the MacBook Pro.
-However, former Apple senior executive Jean-Louis Gassée has raised an interesting point: Ampere Computing already sells high-powered Arm chips that can compete with Intel Xeon processors, thus potentially paving the way for even the Mac Pro to switch to Apple-made chips.
+While Apple’s ARM-based A-series chips have shown impressive performance, it’s unknown how well they would stack up against the high-end Intel or AMD chips worthy of the MacBook Pro.
+Former Apple senior executive Jean-Louis Gassée has raised an interesting point: Ampere Computing already sells high-powered ARM chips that can compete with Intel Xeon processors, thus potentially paving the way for even the Mac Pro to switch to Apple-made chips.

 MacBook Pro 2020: Our wishlist